Goose Village: Demolition in 1964

 By 1960 most of the residents were Italian Canadians.
 The Italian residents, many of whom had arrived in Montreal after the Second World War, often came to Goose Village in search of a "place of their own" with a small backyard on which to relax after work and grow tomatoes, zucchini, and other vegetables that were a part of Italian cuisine.
 The quaint village included St. Alphonsus School, Piche's store, and a local cafe that served what was widely regarded as the best fish and chips to be found in the larger metropolitan area of Montreal.

-Bus no. 2A, driven by Roland ("Flirt") Desourdie, served the community, which was home to over 300 families.
+The village was home to over 330 families or about 1,500 people.
 Greater Montreal was preparing for Expo 67, leaving the fate of the village—deemed an embarrassment by the city of Montreal and mayor Jean Drapeau—in doubt.
 The city compiled a report analyzing the living conditions in the area, which referred to a variety of drawbacks to the living conditions, which varied from many houses having no bathroom windows, to the wicked stench that came from the stockhouses in the area.
 Campaigns were undertaken to save the village, but behind the scenes political manoeuvers had doomed the town from the start.